-- Click the Step 1 button on the left-hand side of the main window. - If you wish to backup your profile, make sure you select the My Profile tab.
-Otherwise, use the My Files tab to browse for the desired files and folders.
-For more information on profile backups, see Using Profile Backups. - Select the folders or files you wish to backup.
+- 1. Click the Step 1 button on the left-hand side of the main window. - Select the folders or files you wish to backup.
 (See Selecting Files in Backup NOW! in this chapter for additional information.)

 Step 2: "Where to backup"